Rides to the Polling Place

 Free Public Transit on Election Day

-Minnesota public transit providers must offer regular, fixed-route transit service free of charge on the day of the General Election on November 4, 2014 (Laws of 2014, Chapter 312, Article 11, Sec.
+Minnesota public transit providers must offer regular, fixed-route transit service free of charge on the day of a General Election (Laws of 2014, Chapter 312, Article 11, Sec.
 39 ).
 Free transportation will only be provided on regular fixed-route transit (meaning service in which vehicles operate on an established route and schedule).

 Paratransit services such as Metro Mobility, as well as dial-a-ride and deviated-route services in non-urban areas, are not required to offer free transportation on Election Day.
 Regular, fixed route transit is offered in the communities listed below.

 - Minneapolis, St. Paul and most surrounding communities (MetroTransit).
 This includes all regular route bus service, light rail service and commuter rail service.

 - Maple Grove (Maple Grove Transit)